Kashmir: 2 teachers shot dead at government school | DW | 07.10.2021

 The latest slayings come two days after the killing of three civilians.

-A statement issued by The Resistance Front Wednesday claimed the three slain Tuesday were working with the Indian authorities.
+A statement issued by the Resistance Front Wednesday claimed that the three people slain Tuesday were working with the Indian authorities.

 The militants claimed to have killed the chemist because he was supposedly ideologically aligned with the Rashtriya Swayamsevak Sangh (RSS), the militaristic Hindu nationalist group that Indian Prime Minister Narendra Modi's Bharatiya Janata Party is affiliated with.